-• If a second-semester probationary student is part of a group representing Lyon College off-campus in any way (athletics, band, co-curricular activities, etc.) the student is barred from traveling for competitions, performances, excursions or events outside of Independence County with a team or group for the duration of the probationary period.
+Students on 2nd-term probation are subject to the same restrictions and obligations for 1st-semester probation and, additionally, the student is barred from traveling for competitions, performances, excursions, or events outside of Independence County with a team or group representing Lyon College off-campus in any way (athletics, band, co-curricular activities, etc.) for the duration of the probationary term.